 Detective Bobby Gold (Joe Mantegna) comes to see himself as torn between two discrete worlds in David Mamet’s Homicide (1991).
 Only when maneuvered into a position in which he must choose, the duality unravels and he finds he is no one special and belongs nowhere in particular.

 Gold’s partner Sullivan (William H. Macy) has an unreserved man-crush on him, taking every opportunity to publicly butter him up and extol the therapeutic pleasures of police work.
 He reminds their peers that his revered partner is “Bobby The Orator,” so-called for his skill at negotiation.
 Indeed the moniker is deserving, for he is called on to calm a rabid dog with mere words, and later sweet-talk a ferociously stubborn mother into betraying her son.
 But Gold is certainly no action hero, confirmed in a early scene as he is beaten up and disarmed by an overweight civilian, in the sanctuary of the police station.
-By the end of the film, he has lost his sidearm a second time and is quickly physically bested again by the crook Randolph (Ving Rhames).
+By the end of the film, he has lost his sidearm a second time and is quickly physically bested again by Randolph (Ving Rhames).
 Is it too much of a stretch to link his failure to control his weapon with impotence and castration?
 He certainly feels perpetually aggrieved.
 At each unfair turn in these very unfair events, he repeats his refrain: “What did I ever do to you?”

 Bobby accidentally comes across a seemingly mundane murder while chasing down the sexier Randolph case (the kind of unambiguous, action-packed police work, with measurable results, that grants Gold and Sullivan existential satisfaction).
 Elderly Jewish woman Mrs. Klein has been found murdered in her inner-city candy shop.
 Everything points to a simple robbery, “everything” being, of course, the supposition that poor neighborhood African Americans have robbed a rare white business.
 Klein’s son, not quite grieving but resigned to a lifetime of persecution, sighs “It never ends.”
 When Bobby asks “What never ends?”, granddaughter (Rebecca Pigeon) coldly clarifies for him: “On the jews.”
 Already the murder escalates from a robbery to a hate crime, and this is a strong whiff of catnip for a man who also believes himself to be perpetually put-upon and aggrieved.
 As the Klein family correctly infers, Bobby is a Jew.
 But he wears a 5-point star as a cop.
 His sublimated Jewish pride only comes out in defense against the occasional professional flare-up in which he is called a “kike.”